 The physical injuries and property damage from a boating accident can leave you with serious financial consequences.
 If you or someone you love was injured in a boating accident, you might have the basis of a personal injury insurance claim or lawsuit.
 If you can prove the cause, effect, and financial impact of the accident, you may be able to recover compensation for your accident-related damages.

-For a free case review, contact the personal injury team at Laborde Earles Injury Lawyers today by calling (504) 777-7777.
-We may be able to represent you on a contingency-fee-basis with no up-front payments required to start.
+A boating accident lawyer from Laborde Earles Injury Lawyers can manage this entire process on your behalf when we represent you in New Orleans.
+For a free case review, you can reach out to the personal injury team at Laborde Earles Injury Lawyers today.
+We may be able to represent you on a contingency-fee basis with no upfront payments required to start.

 For a free legal consultation with a boating accident lawyer serving New Orleans, call (504) 777-7777

-In addition to a boat accident report, Laborde Earles Injury Lawyers can collect evidence of the responsible party’s liability, such as:
+In addition to a boating accident report, Laborde Earles Injury Lawyers can collect evidence of the responsible party’s liability, such as: